1 Then drew near unto him all the publicans and sinners for to hear him.

-The next parable shows that the father of the two sons, loved both equally.
+This parable shows that the father of the two sons, loved both equally.
 In the same way, God loves the Jews and the Gentiles equally.

-Once humbled, the father took his son back immediately, just as if nothing had ever happened.
+Once humbled, the father took his “lost” son back immediately, just as if nothing had ever happened.
 God will also take back his humbled “lost” children as if they never left.

-God doesn’t HAVE to take us back!
-Nor does he HAVE to find the lost, save people or forgive our sins.
-He does it because he WANTS to and because he LOVES us so much.
+God doesn’t have to take us back!
+Nor does he have to find the lost, save people or forgive our sins.
+He does it because he wants to and because he loves us so much.

 The job God has given believers today, is to find the lost (regardless of who they are or what they’ve done) and tell them about Jesus.
-That may even mean “hanging out”, or perhaps sharing a meal with the sinners.
+That may even mean “hanging out”, or perhaps sharing a meal with sinners.

-We need to keep in mind that we are ALL sinners and not one person today or throughout all of history deserves to be saved by Jesus.
-However God loves ALL of us and does not want to see, even ONE person lost.
+We need to keep in mind that we are all sinners and not one person today or throughout all of history deserves to be saved by Jesus.
+However God loves all of us and does not want to see, even one person lost.